 - Divide cucumbers in halves or quarters, remove stems from dill and stuff your quart-sized Ball jars.

-- Bring your liquid, salt, sugar and herbs to a boil and allow to cool for a second.
+- Bring your liquid, salt, sugar and spices to a boil and allow to cool for a second.

 - Pour your liquid over the jarred cucumbers, apply the lid and then the rim, tightening, but not fully - you want to allow room for air to bleed from the jars while you boil.